 - change the focus of their development and commercialization efforts or may have insufficient resources to effectively develop our product candidates.
 Pharmaceutical and biotechnology companies historically have re-evaluated their development and commercialization priorities following mergers and consolidations, which have been common in recent years in these industries.
-The ability of some of our product candidates to reach their potential could be limited if our future collaborators decrease or fail to increase development or commercialization efforts related to those product candidates; - decide not to devote the necessary resources due to internal constraints, such as limited personnel with the requisite scientific expertise or limited cash resources, or the belief that other drug development programs may have a higher likelihood of obtaining marketing approval or may potentially generate a greater return on investment; - develop and commercialize, either alone or with others, drugs that are similar to or competitive with the product candidates that are the subject of their collaborations with us; - not have sufficient resources necessary to carry the product candidate through clinical development, marketing approval and commercialization; - fail to comply with applicable regulatory requirements; - not be able to obtain the necessary marketing approvals; or - breach or terminate their arrangement with us.
+The ability of some of our product candidates to reach their potential could be efforts related to those product candidates; - decide not to devote the necessary resources due to internal constraints, such as limited drug development programs may have a higher likelihood of obtaining marketing approval or may potentially generate a greater return on investment; - develop and commercialize, either alone or with others, drugs that are similar to or competitive with the product candidates that are the subject of their collaborations with us; - not have sufficient resources necessary to carry the product candidate through clinical development, marketing approval and commercialization; - fail to comply with applicable regulatory requirements; - not be able to obtain the necessary marketing approvals; or - breach or terminate their arrangement with us.